-Chalets #1 and #2 overlook the Zambezi River, whilst chalet #4 overlooks a small dambo or lagoon.
-Chalet #3 has a view of both these environments.
-Each chalet has a covered private deck with a comfy day bed dotted with cushions and two armchairs set by a coffee table.
+Two of the chalets overlook the Zambezi River, whilst a third overlooks a small dambo or lagoon, and the fourth has a view of both these environments.
+Each chalet has a covered deck with a comfy day bed dotted with cushions and two armchairs set by a coffee table.
 During our last visit in June 2017 we spent a memorable afternoon watching elephants drink and bathe in the river a short distance from our deck.

-Ideal length of stay: We recommend that you opt for a 3-night stay here to take advantage of the variety of activities on offer.
-Although you can make a visit here your only stop in the Lower Zambezi, Old Mondoro also combines very well with its sister-camp, Chiawa Camp for a longer stay in the park.
+- We recommend at least a three-night stay here to take advantage of the variety of activities on offer.
+Although you can make Old Mondoro your only stop in the Lower Zambezi, it combines very well with its sister camp, Chiawa , for a longer stay in the park.

 Food & drink

 - Usual board basis

 - The team at Expert Africa has visited Old Mondoro many times over the years, and we have always been impressed with the quality and the presentation of the food, especially given the basic, rustic nature of the camp.
 The standard of meals on our last visit, in June 2017, was certainly no exception.